lenfra/MiunThesisTemplate/README.md

 # MiunThesisTemplate
-LaTeX template used at the IST department at Mid Sweden University for thesis-projects.
+LaTeX template for computer engineering thesis projects at the DET department at Mid Sweden University.